ibm-cloud-docs/cloud-pak-data/getting-started.md

 {: #set-deploy-values}

 Choose a storage class:
-- If you want to retain your storage volume, choose the `ibmc-file-retain-gold-gid` storage class.
+- If you want to keep your data after you deprovision {{site.data.keyword.cpd_full_notm}}, choose the `ibmc-file-retain-gold-gid` storage class.
+You can reclaim the storage and use it in your cluster again.
 - Otherwise, choose the `ibmc-file-gold-gid` storage class.
+When you deprovision {{site.data.keyword.cpd_full_notm}}, the persistent volumen, the data, and your physical file storage device are deleted.

 Specify which services to install when you install {{site.data.keyword.cpd_full_notm}}: